Key Takeaways

 For example, if a filter drier starts collecting system debris and flow is reduced, a pressure drop is usually the culprit.

-The pressure drop will cause a lower outlet pressure at the filter drier, if the pressure is low enough the metering device will not receive a full column of liquid.
+The pressure drop will cause a lower outlet pressure at the filter drier.
+If the pressure is low enough, the metering device will not receive a full column of liquid.

 This, in turn, will cause a lower than normal evaporator pressure/temperature.

 If the metering device, which could be a capillary tube, fixed orifice, thermal expansion valve, or these days, an electronic expansion valve becomes blocked or restricted, it will most definitely create an excessive pressure drop.
+For heat pump systems, understanding bi-flow TXV operation is crucial for proper diagnosis.

-Keep in mind that a pressure drop through a metering device is perfectly normal, but a pressure drop outside of design conditions, that adds more restriction than needed will indeed cause lower evaporator pressure and temperatures than wanted.
+Keep in mind that a pressure drop through a metering device is perfectly normal, but a pressure drop outside of design conditions that adds more restriction than needed will indeed cause lower evaporator pressure and temperatures than wanted.

 Again, if that relationship falls beyond the freezing mark, frost/ice will start to form on the coil.